RafaelCecchin/rafaelcecchin/README.md

 🚀 **Currently:** I work at **RCM Cabos Elétricos**, where I’m responsible for the development of the sales system and other internal projects.
 With 4 years of experience in the field, I have been continuously improving my skills to deliver robust and efficient solutions.

 🎓 **Recent Certifications:**
-- Continuous Integration Course by Full Cycle
+- Continuous Integration
-- Docker Course by Full Cycle
+- Docker
-- Advanced Git and GitHub Patterns and Techniques Course by Full Cycle
+- Kubernetes
-- Kubernetes Course by Full Cycle
+- Advanced Git and GitHub Patterns and Techniques
-- Domain-Driven Design Course
+- Domain-Driven Design
-- SOLID Principles Course
+- SOLID Principles

 I’m always looking for new challenges and learning opportunities to grow professionally and contribute to the development community.